 LEADERSHIP STUDIES FACULTY

-Forrest D. Toms is as an Associate Professor in the Department of Leadership Studies Doctoral Program at N C A&T State University.
+Dr. Forrest D. Toms Sr. is as an associate professor in the Department of Leadership Studies at North Carolina A&T State University.
 His current research is in the areas of leadership development with faith-based/community leaders around spiritual capital and civic engagement.
 Toms is recognized nationally for his systems approach and processes related to diversity and cultural competency in the education, health and mental health fields.
-He has successfully designed and implemented effective organizational change models for the NC Office of Minority Health & Health Disparities, NC Division of MHDDSAS and many school systems statewide and nationally.
+He has successfully designed and implemented effective organizational change models for the N.C.
+Office of Minority Health and Health Disparities, N.C.
+Division of Mental Health, Developmental Disabilities, and Substance Abuse Services, and many school systems statewide and nationally.
 He has published articles, produced books and multimedia training products in the areas of diversity, cultural competency and community engagement.
 He has served as a member of the NC Social Service Commission and the N C Justice Center Board of Directors.
 He is a member of the NC Division MHDDSAS’ Practice Improvement Collaborative (NC PIC) and N C Raising Achievement and Closing the Gap Commission.
 Dr. Toms received his BS and MA degrees in Psychology from Middle Tennessee State University, Murfreesboro, Tennessee; and a PhD in Developmental Psychology from Howard University, Washington, DC.
 He resides in Hickory, NC with his wife Phyllis, son, Forrest II and daughter, Zakiya.